 ENG 205.
 Survey of American Literature

 A comprehensive survey of American literature from the Colonial period to the present that provides a foundation for further study.
-Prerequisite: ENG 112 or 113.
+Prerequisite: ENG 112 or ENG 113.
+Meets Literature Connector requirement.

 ENG 210.
 Introduction to Literary Studies